Losant/losant-docs/docs/rest-api/overview.md

 <small><br/></small>
 ### Device-Based Authentication

 Unlike authenticating as a user, a device authenticated against the API receives a very limited set of permissions.
-Any authenticated device can read information about itself ([Device Get](/rest-api/device/#get), [Devices Get](/rest-api/devices/#get)), send state information about itself to Losant ([Device Post State](/rest-api/device/#post-state)), query historical state information for itself ([Device Get State](/rest-api/device/#get-state), [Data](/rest-api/data/)), and query historical commands that were sent to it ([Device Get Commands](/rest-api/device/#get-command)).
+An authenticated device receives an api access token with the scope `all.Device`, and so can access any endpoints that accept the authentication scope `all.Device`.
+For example, an authenticated device can read information about itself ([Device Get](/rest-api/device/#get), [Devices Get](/rest-api/devices/#get)), send state information about itself to Losant ([Device Send State](/rest-api/device/#send-state)), query historical state information for itself ([Device Get State](/rest-api/device/#get-state), [Data](/rest-api/data/)), and query historical commands that were sent to it ([Device Get Commands](/rest-api/device/#get-command)).
 If the device is a gateway device, it will also be allowed to send state to Losant on behalf of any of its peripheral devices.

-If the application access key used to authenticate the device is scoped to more than just the one device, though, the scope of the API permissions also expands.
-The device will have permission to query data about the other devices scoped to that key (general info, historical state, and historical commands).
-It will also have permission to send commands to those other devices ([Device Post Command](/rest-api/device/#post-command), [Devices Post Command](/rest-api/devices/#post-command)).
-If the access key used is unscoped (i.e., the access restriction is set to "All Devices"), a device authenticated with that key will have these read and command permissions for all devices in the application.
+If the application access key used to authenticate the device allows more than just the one device, though, the API permissions also expand.
+The device will have permission to query data about the other devices allowed with that key (general info, historical state, and historical commands).
+It will also have permission to send commands to those other devices ([Device Send Command](/rest-api/device/#send-command), [Devices Send Command](/rest-api/devices/#send-command)).
+If the access key used is set to allow "All Devices", a device authenticated with that key will have these read and command permissions for all devices in the application.
 A device *never* has access to anything outside of the application it is a member of.

 The following shows a sequence of cURL commands for authenticating as a device and using the resulting token to publish state as that device: